wp-plugins/microblog-poster/readme.txt

     1. In order to post updates through the tumblr Api you will need first to create your own tumblr App here: http://www.tumblr.com/oauth/apps

-    2. Once you have created your tumblr App copy your 'OAuth Consumer key'.
+    2. Once you have created your tumblr App copy your 'OAuth Consumer Key'.

     3. Also click on 'Show Secret key' and copy your 'Secret key'.